 Walking through the narrows streets, you will reach Plaza Mirador de San Nicolas.
 From it, you can enjoy the amazing view of Alhambra, Sierra Nevada mountains, the city and its surroundings – it is one of the most beautiful places in Granada.
 You really should visit it!

 Near Albaicin, there is a beautiful house built in the Moorish style, Casa del Chapiz (also known as Cuesta del Chapiz) – a must-see place.

 I cannot omit the Cathedral of Granada.
 It was being built between 1523 and 1704, and it is an example of Isabelline style – a variant of late-gothic style in Spain, which emerged during the reign of Isabella I of Castile and her husband Ferdinand.
 Their remains rest in a built-on separate part of the Cathedral – Capilla Real.

 It is a good idea to go for a walk, starting from Plaza Nueva situated in the city centre, towards the famous Paseo de los Tristes near Darro river.
 You can get lost in it endlessly :)

 Right next to it, there is the famous El Sacramonte – a district where among the Gypsies who used to live there, the flamenco culture was born.
 Even today, in caves, turned into local pubs (penas), and sometimes even on the streets, you can particiate in music and dance performances.
 In 2010, flamenco was entered to the List of the Intangible Heritage.

 Jardines de Zoraya – More info

 Tablao Sacromonte - Venta Del Gallo - More info

 Those are only some of the places worth seeing in Granada.
 There is much more of them so in order to avoid getting lost, I put a useful map at the bottom of the text.

 A few recommended places:

 There is a vast range of places to pick from!

 Please take a look at the map I prepared for you.
-I tried to mark the most interesting attractions of Granada.
+I marked the most interesting attractions of Granada.